 Our standard policy is that payment is expected at the time of treatment, and we will always assists our clients in claiming this back from their insurance company.

-Subject to circumstances, we will consider direct claims (where we receive payment direct from your insurance company), however, these are always at the Practice’s discretion on a case-by-case basis.
+Please review our insurance information if you want to make a direct claim, (where we receive payment direct from your insurance company).
+Direct claims our made at our discretion on a case-by-case basis.

 — Do you have a pet health scheme?